Levi P. Morton: Personal life

-In 1902, Alice Morton founded "Holiday Farm" as a convalescent home for children.
+In 1902, Alice Morton founded Holiday Farm, a convalescent home for children.
 Children who attended were picked up at Grand Central Station and brought to the farm in Rhinebeck.
 Train fare, board and clothing were provided free.
-In 1917, Vincent Astor served as President, with Helen Dinsmore Huntington as Secretary.
+In 1917, Vincent Astor served as president, with Helen Dinsmore Huntington as secretary.
 Holiday Farm later developed into the Astor Home for Children.

 Honors

 In 1881, Morton received the honorary degree of LL.D. from Dartmouth College.
 In 1882, Middlebury College presented him with an honorary LL.D.
 As an honorary alumnus, Morton frequently attended Dartmouth alumni gatherings in New York.

 Legacy

-The Mortons lived at Ellerslie an estate near Rhinecliff, New York.
+The Mortons lived at Ellerslie, an estate near Rhinecliff, New York.
 The manor home no longer exists, but several outbuildings survive as a local historic site.
 Anna L. and Levi Morton erected the Morton Memorial Library in Rhinecliff in memory of their daughter Lena.
 It was dedicated in 1908 and is listed on the National and State Registers of Historic Places.

 The Village of Morton Grove, Illinois, a Chicago suburb founded along the path of the Chicago, Milwaukee, St. Paul and Pacific Railroad, was named for Morton.
 He received the honor after he provided the financing necessary for the railway to expand its operations into Michigan and Wisconsin beginning in the 1870s.

-Morton spent summers in Newport, Rhode Island at a Bellevue Avenue mansion called "Fairlawn".
+Morton spent summers in Newport, Rhode Island, at a Bellevue Avenue mansion called "Fairlawn".
 The home is now owned by Salve Regina University and houses the Pell Center of International Relations and Public Policy.
 Morton also left another Newport property to the city for use as a park.
-Located at the corner of Coggeshall and Morton Avenues (formerly Brenton Road), the site was named Morton Park in Morton's honor.
+Located at the corner of Coggeshall and Morton avenues (the latter formerly Brenton Road), the site was named Morton Park in Morton's honor.